Tip

 param["Lower voltage cut-off [V]"] = 3.6

-Next we define two instances of the solver, one using the “safe” mode and the other using the “fast” mode.
+Next we define two instances of the solver, one using the “baseline” mode and the other using the “high-accuracy” mode.
 Note how we also pass the tolerances as keyword arguments.

 [8]: